awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 Here we define two ways to get started: Quickstart or Slowstart.

-All scripts used should be compatible with Linux, Mac or Windows operating systems, provided a Bash environment is available.
+All scripts are compatible with Linux, Mac or Windows operating systems, provided a Bash environment is available.

 ## Quickstart